devlaam/Leucine/README.md

 * It runs on JVM, JS and Native, and isolates you from their differences in threading implementation.

 ### Getting started
-The five actor base types you can choose from are:
+The five actor base types you can choose from.
+They accept:
-* `WideActor`: Accepts all letters from all other actors in the system
+* `WideActor`: all letters from all other actors in the system,
-* `AcceptActor`: Accepts your letters from all other actors in the system
+* `AcceptActor`: your letters from all other actors in the system,
-* `SelectActor`: Accepts your letters from a selected list of actors only
+* `SelectActor`: your letters from a selected list of actors only,
-* `RestrictActor`: Accepts your letters from a list of actors where per letter the sender actor is restricted
+* `RestrictActor`: your letters from a selected actors with sender restriction,
-* `RefuseActor`: Accepts no letters
+* `RefuseActor`: no letters.

 All restrictions are enforced at compile time.
 The `WideActor` is comparable to an untyped actor and is mainly for making the transition from an other actor framework to Leucine easier.
 Should preferably